Everyone’s introduction to Western Riding

 Once again, the transition should be prompt and take place within two or three paces on the correct lead for your direction of travel.

 It took some time for me to get this transition right.
 Being on the feisty side, George didn’t need much of an ask to pick up the pace.
-We managed to get it back from a flat out gallop fairly on in our relationship but the sort of lope that matched his jog – nose in and relaxed – took a bit longer.
+We managed to get it back from a flat out gallop fairly early on in our relationship but the sort of lope that matched his jog – nose in and relaxed – took a bit longer.
 He could do it and it was on the occasions that we got that right that we won the class.
 However, all too often, George lurched off into an extended lope with me sitting there doing my best to look as though it was really OK.
 But at that rate we were overtaking all the other horses and tended to stand out just somewhat!

 Lesley spotted the fault and pointed out that I was asking for the lope by moving my hand forward as if we were about to head out around a barrel racing course.
 Not a good idea.
 We fixed it when I gave another gentle squeeze with my calves at the same time as ever so gently taking up on the reins.
 Hey presto, we had a nicely collected lope.
 From there it’s the usual requirement of adjusting your body position according to whether you want to speed up a bit or slow down and maintaining a light contact on his mouth.